akhildevvr/Capstone-Project-AIB/README.md

 The data for this project is available online (from CSO, PSR & Airbnb data).

 # **3.Required Technologies**
- Statistical Analysis
+ 1.Statistical Analysis
- Modelling
+ 2.Modelling
- Data Analysis
+ 3.Data Analysis
- Data Cleaning
+ 4.Data Cleaning

  # **4.AIB Project Contact**
  Colm Keyes (Colm.B.Keyes@aib.ie) & Helen Barrett (Helen.M.Barrett@aib.ie) of the AIB DataScience & Solutions Team are the official point   of contact for this proje